uvaai/ml2/30 Module 3/10 Learning Network Weights/content.md

 ![embed](https://youtube.com/embed/UVjj2fHu9YU)

-***Note:*** There is a typo in the slides around minute 25.
+***Note:*** There is a typo in the slides of the video around minute 25.
 The equation for a single sample should be

 $$cost(i) = y^{(i)}log(h_{\Theta}(x^{(i)})) + (1 - y^{(i)})log(1 - h_{\Theta}(x^{(i)}))$$

-so the 1 - h term is missing in the second half of the equation.
+so the 1 - h term is missing in the second half of the equation in the video.

 ### Deep Learning: What is backprogation really doing?